jathurchan/raftlock/raft/README.md

 The central orchestrator of the Raft system.
 Implements both the public Raft API and the internal `rpcHandler` interface.

-* Manages node lifecycle (`Start` / `Stop`)
+* Manages node lifecycle (`Start` / `Stop`).
-* Routes RPCs to internal managers
+* Routes RPCs to internal managers.
-* Propagates ticks for time-driven operations
+* Propagates ticks for time-driven operations.
-* Manages client-facing communication channels
+* Manages client-facing communication channels.

 #### `StateManager` (`state.go`)